vPeteWalker/EraWithMSSQL/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/bufferalert1.png

 #.
 We will be stressing the SQL Server in a later step using an application called **HammerDB**.
 The stress will cause the metric to go very high after a delay of a few minutes.
 We will keep the alert threshold at a fair number so to get the alert policy raised as soon as possible for our example.
 Set the static threshold for the critical alert at **100mib**.
 Also change the inteval for how long the conditions should persist before triggering an alert to **0 Minutes** as shown below, so that the alert is triggered immediately with a spike in the metric.
-Do make sure to change the policy name to **Initials - SQL Server Buffer Pool Size**.
+Do make sure to change the policy name to **UserXX - SQL Server Buffer Pool Size**.
 Click save and go to playbooks under the Operations tab.

    .. figure:: images/bufferalert2.png